AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 High

 GPTBot is the best-known and most thoroughly documented AI crawler.
-OpenAI officially introduced it in August 2023 and publishes both a documentation page and the current IP address ranges of the crawler.
+OpenAI officially introduced it in August 2023 and publishes both a documentation page and the current IP address ranges – making it one of the most verifiable AI crawlers.

 ClaudeBot – Claude (Anthropic)